Fundamental polytopes of metric trees via parallel connections of matroids

 \subsection{Split systems}

-We now introduce a class of pseudometric spaces that has arisen from research in biology, and especially genomics.
-As a comprehensive reference and for more context on the applied side we point to \cite{Steel}, whose terminology we keep in order to avoid confusion.

-\begin{definition} Let $X$ be a finite set.
+We introduce a special class of pseudometric spaces, keeping the terminology that is in use in the literature (e.g., \cite{Dress, Buneman}). \begin{definition} Let $X$ be a finite set.
 A {\em split} of $X$ is a bipartition of $X$, i.e., a pair of nonempty and disjoint subsets $A,B\subseteq X $ (the {\em sides} of the split) such that $A\cup B = X$.
-Such a pair $A,B$ will be written $A|B$.
+Such a pair will be written $A|B$.
 Clearly, $A\vert B$ and $B\vert A$ describe the same split.
 In fact, every split $\sigma=A\vert B$ corresponds to a nontrivial equivalence relation $\sim_\sigma$ on $X$, whose equivalence classes are $A$ and $B$.
 Given a split $\sigma$ and any element $i\in X$ we write $[i]_\sigma$ for the equivalence class of $i$ with respect to the equivalence relation $\sim_\sigma$.
-Thus, to any split $\sigma$ we can associate the indicator function $\delta_{\sigma}$ defined as
+Thus, to any split $\sigma$ we can associate the function

-A split $\sigma$ is customarily called {\em trivial} if one of its sides is a singleton.
-We will use the shorthand $\sigma=k\vert k^c$ in order to denote a trivial split whose singleton side contains only the element $k$.
+A split $\sigma$ is called {\em trivial} if one of its sides is a singleton.
+We will use the shorthand $\sigma=k\vert k^c$ in order to denote a trivial split whose singleton side is $\{k\}$.

-Two splits $A\vert B$ and $C\vert D$ are {\em compatible} if at least one of the sets is empty.
+Two splits $A\vert B$ and $C\vert D$ are {\em compatible} if at least one of the sets $A\cap C$, $ A\cap D$, $B\cap C$, $B\cap D$ is empty.

 A {\em system of splits} on $X$ is just a set of splits of $X$; the system is called if its elements are pairwise compatible.

 \end{definition}

 \begin{definition} A {\em weighted split system} is a pair $(\mathcal{S},\alpha)$ where $\mathcal{S}$ is a system of splits on $X$ and $\alpha\in (\mathbb R_{\geq 0})^{\mathcal{S}}$ is any weighting.
 Any such weighted split system defines a symmetric nonnegative function $d_{\alpha}: X\times X \to \mathbb R$ via where $\delta_\sigma$ is as in Equation \eqref{delta}.
 The functions of the form $d_\alpha$ are called {\em split-decomposable pseudometrics} associated to $\mathcal{S}$.
 In fact, the pair $(X,d_\alpha)$ is a pseudometric space.
 We will write